v0idwalker/mgr-sources/training/SA/README.md

  The script<br />
  `python training/SA/sa._w2v_hp.py`<br />
  combines search through hyper-parameters space with the embedding layer made from w2v pre-trained vectors.
+Same ramifications are in effect, as in the previous hyper-parameter search script.